learn-co-curriculum/js-object-oriented-static-class-functions-readme/README.md

 In the example above, would it be `sarah`'s, an instance of the `User` class, responsibility to return to our system all the other instances of the `User` class?
 No. `sarah`, an instance, is solely responsible for behavoir related to her.

-It should the `User` classes responsibility.
+It should be the `User` classes responsibility.
 The desired code might look like `User.All()`, a function attached directly to the `User` class the returns all instances of a `User`.

 In Object Orientation in Javascript we call functions that operate on the `class` itself `static` functions (or Class Functions).
 Let's implement a stubbed out version of this `User.All()`.